escidoc/escidoc-core-admin/doc/readme.txt

 Migrate the fedora content of a eSciDoc repository from build 0.9.0159 to Release 1.0
 -------------------------------------------------------------------------------------

+This tool first backups the folder fedora3.home/data/datastreams and copies the datatstreams folder from the existing Fedora 2 repository.
+Afterwards the tool migrates all relevant foxml files from the existing Fedora 2 repository to the new Fedora 3.0b repository.

+    Prerequisites:
+    - Ant in version 1.7.0
+    - Newly installed Fedora 3.0b repository in directory fedora3.home

     - Usage:
         - Modify admin-tool.properties to define the values for properties fedora-2.home and fedora-3.home
+        - increase the available memory by setting the system property ANT_OPT (ANT_OPTS=-Xmx1024m -Xms512m -XX:MaxPermSize=256m)
         - execute target foxml-migration of ant file build.xml The admin-tool.properties must be placed in the directory from that the admin tool is executed.

+        - Rebuild the Fedora 3.0b resource index and SQL database.
+          To do that you have to call fedora-rebuild script located in fedora3.home/server/bin and follow the instructions.
+        - check the higestid value for escidoc in the fedora 3 database, table public.pidgen.
+This value should be the higest id that has been reported during the previous rebuild step.
+Sometimes, this value is less than the maximum id.
+In this case, either retry rebuilding index and database, or set this to a value higher than the maximum id.

 Regenerate cache for filter methods (fast lists)